Sujal-s-patil/job-application-tracker/README.md

 | `DB_PASSWORD` | MySQL password. | Y |
 | `DB_DATABASE` | MySQL database name. | Y |

-Note: `Backend/db/pool.js` also reads `DB_CONNECTION_LIMIT` and defaults it to `20`, but that variable is not listed in `Backend/.env.example`, so it is marked as TODO to confirm.

 ### Frontend (`Frontend/.env.example`)